Talyan5/Williams-Sonoma/README.md

-#Automation Project
+#Williams Sonoma

-*Simple Project for creating automation tests using TestNG and Selenium.*
+*Williams Sonoma Project for creating automation tests using TestNG and Selenium.*

 **Java 7**